-Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty 2.
+Assumption sumption Risk Level of Uncertainty s and Financ ial Impact of Un certainty 2.
 Inflation.
-Growth and Population 2.1 Inflation.
-The price level changes projected will occur.
-Council has considered both information provided by Business Economic Research Limited to all local authorities and a weighted mix of its own cost inputs in determining appropriate inflators.
-Inflation will be higher or lower than anticipated Inflation on costs will not be offset by inflation on revenues.
-Low Current volatility is low.
-Short term impact will be low as costs will be managed to budget.
-Inflation on costs will not be offset by inflation on revenues.
-Short term impact will be low as costs will be managed to budget.
-Different forecast inflation figures for capital and of 2021/22 2022/23 2023 , to the differing mix of cost inputs in each.
-028/29 2029/30 2030/31 4% 2.5% 2.5% 2.6% 2% 2.3% 2.4% 2.4% 2.7% 2.5% 2.8% 2.9% 2.7% 2.7% 2.6% 2.2 Economic Environment.
+Growt h and Popula tion 2.1 Inflation.
+The pri- occur.
+Council ha information provi Research Limited weighted mix of i determining appr Different forecast anticipated Inflation on inflation on Low Low costs w Inflatio revenu manag rrent volatility is low.
+Short term impact will be low as sts will be managed to budget. ation on costs will not be offset by inflation on enues.
+Short term impact will be low as costs will be naged to budget.
+Different forcease 2021/22 23/24 2024/2 2026/27 2027/28 2028/29 2029/30 2030/31 ireach.
+Capital Opex 2.3% 2.1% 2.4% 2.5 6 2.2% 2.3 6 2.6% 2.4% 2.7% 2.5% 2.8% 2.7% 2.9% 2.7% 2.7% 2.6% Opex2.1%2.1%2 2.2 Economic Environment.
 Real production GDP contracted by 2.1% in the year to June 2020.
 A positive movement of 1.5% is forecast for the year to June 2021 with progressive improvements throught to 3.8% in 2024.
-(Half Year Economic and Fiscal Update from December 2020) Economic activity in Christchurch will continue to receive some support from the delivery of key anchor projects - the convention centre, metro sports centre and Canterbury Multi Use Arena.
-Council has prepared this Plan on the basis that the current predictions about the economy will prove correct.
-That there are further unexpected local, national or international economic shocks such as further restrictions on movement and economic activity from a second wave of the COVID-19 virus.
-This would further exacerbate the contraction in economic activity.
-Moderate/ Further economic contraction will impact on the rating base and on ratepayers' ability to pay.
-It could force Council to borrow more heavily or reduce facilities and services.
+(Half Year Economic and Fiscal Update from December 2020)Economic activity in Christchurch will continue to receive some support from the delivery of key anchor projects - the convention centre, metro sports centre and Canterbury Multi Use Arena.Council has prepared this Plan on the basis that the current predictions about the economy will local, nation economic sh restrictions of economic ad wave of the would furthe contraction re further unex al or internation nocks such as f on movement ctivity from a s COVID-19 virus er exacerbate t in economic a onal further and econd s.
+This the Moderate base ar nd on ratep I to borrow ayers' ability to ill impact on the rating p pay.
+It could force or reduce facilities and prove correct.
 2.3 Growth development contributions revenue.
-If the number of new properties paying development contributions is Low The timing of growth, and its impact on Council's development contributions revenue, will have a low
+Council collects development contributions from property developers to fund the capital If the number of new properties paying development contributions is less than forecast over the funding life of assets then revenue from Low develo impact pment cont ributions reve owing and int pact on Council's nue, will have a low erest expense